Too Busy To Listen? Get Your Time And Your Life Back

 Write down what you want to watch on that piece of paper and commit to that.
 If you need more help with this, check out the article I wrote for Kirsty on making listening a habit.

-If you want to see results in just 3 weeks (rather than 30 or 90 days), then Dictate Your Listening Success (DYLS) gets you there with just 30 minutes of work a day.
+If you want to see results in just 2 weeks then Movies on the Run (MOTR) gets you there with just 30 minutes of work a day.

 Take a look back at your answers to the questions in this blog post.